 Dot Dash explored the America Ground online

-Dot Dash is a six-month season of new digital arts and heritage programmes running from April to September 2020.
-It focuses on the America Ground in Hastings and features work by professional and non-professional creatives responding to the extraordinary stories we have been uncovering with the help of a range of researchers.
-Some stories are historical, some contemporary, some are magical realist, some are true, some we wish were true.
-All are original.
+Dot Dash was a six-month season of new digital arts and heritage programmes which ran from April to September 2020.
+It focused on the America Ground in Hastings and featured work by professional and non-professional creatives responding to the extraordinary stories we had been uncovering with the help of a range of researchers.
+Some stories were historical, some contemporary, some magical realist, some true, and some we wished had been true.
+All were original.

 Our Past, Our Future

 Our season began with the release of several short digital pieces in spoken word, creative writing, photographs, video and animations.
 Our Past, Our Future was a month-long programme of creative media workshops for older creative people held at Hastings Museum during November 2019.
 The project was a chance to rewrite history through the participants’ own eyes and ears.
 We have created a project video, which explains how Our Past, Our Future came together and ran during autumn 2019.
 The videos can be viewed on YouTube and on the OPOF page.

 We followed that, from May to July, with one-hour weekly Salons on Zoom and via Isolation Station Hastings.
 Each Salon was hosted by a creative artist who invited into their space a small number of guests who offered particular expertise on their chosen theme, along with a ticketed audience.
 A video was made of each of the Salons – see the Salons page.